Looking for Legal Help with Racial Discrimination in the Workplace?

 Racial discrimination occurs when an employee or job applicant is treated unfavorably because of their race, skin color, or personal characteristics associated with race, such as hair texture, facial features, or cultural identity.
 Discrimination may be overt or subtle, direct or systemic.
 Regardless of how it manifests, it is illegal.

-- Refusing to hire or promote a qualified candidate based on race.
+Common forms of racial discrimination include:- Refusing to hire or promote a qualified candidate based on race.

 - Paying employees of different races unequally for the same work.